 In 2015, there were around 2,500 schools providing basic education in Finland.
 Comprehensive schools are maintained by the local authorities (municipalities) and other education providers.
 Less than two per cent of comprehensive school pupils go to a private or state school.

-General upper secondary education (lukio in Finnish) provides, as its name suggests, general education and it does not qualify the students for any particular occupation.
-At the end of the general upper secondary education, the students take a national matriculation examination.
-Those who pass the matriculation examination are eligible to apply for further studies at universities, universities of applied sciences and vocational institutions.
-General upper secondary education is designed so that it usually takes three years for students to complete it.
+General upper secondary education (lukio in Finnish) provides, as its name suggests, general education.
+It does not qualify students for any particular occupation.
+At the end of general upper secondary school, students take a national school-leaving examination known as the Finnish matriculation examination.
+Those who pass the examination are eligible to apply for further studies at universities, universities of applied sciences and vocational institutions.
+General upper secondary education usually takes three years to complete.

 The mission of universities is to conduct scientific research and provide education based on it.
 Universities of applied sciences (UAS) provide more practical education that aims to respond to the needs of the labour market.